FuelLabs/fuels-ts/apps/docs/src/guide/predicates/methods.md

 ### `createTransfer`

+The `createTransfer` method creates a transfer request and add the transfer details to that request.
+This method estimates the transaction cost via a dry-run, and then funds it with predicate resources, which is useful since the returned transaction request can now be submitted with greater certainty that it will succeed.

-The `createTransfer` method creates a transfer object that can be used to send funds to another wallet.
-This can be useful should you need to modify the transfer object or use its properties before sending it to the node.
+ This can be useful should you need to modify the transfer request or use its properties before sending it to the node.

 <<< @/../../docs-snippets/src/guide/predicates/send-and-spend-funds-from-predicates.test.ts#send-and-spend-funds-from-predicates-8{ts:line-numbers}

 ### `transfer`

-Once you've created a `transfer` object using the `createTransfer` method can send the funds to another wallet using the `transfer` method.
+You can send funds to another wallet using the `transfer` method.

 <<< @/../../docs-snippets/src/guide/cookbook/transferring-assets.test.ts#transferring-assets-1{ts:line-numbers}